tallen-hashicorp/vault-azure-ad-k8s-example/README.md

-Got it!
-I’ll keep all the steps intact while still improving the clarity and flow.
-Here’s the updated version with everything retained:

----

 # Vault Azure AD Kubernetes Example

 This repository demonstrates how to use HashiCorp Vault Enterprise to enable self-service provisioning of Azure Kubernetes (K8s) resources.
 We will walk through the setup of Vault, dynamic credential generation using Azure AD, and the use of Terraform modules to manage these configurations.